Remortgage

 Vector 13 - UK Mortgage Advice

-Remortgaging is where you switch your existing mortgage to a new deal, either with your existing lender or a different.
-You’re not moving house, and the new mortgage is still secured against the property.
+Remortgaging involves switching your current mortgage to a new deal, either with your existing lender or a different one.

 01